 We first present a study of the characteristics of glucose data in order to motivate the development of our framework.
-Although there are general patterns in sequences of glucose motifs (e.g., motif patterns corresponding to patients that eat 2x vs. 3x a day), individual glucose motifs are not time-dependent.
-This is illustrated in Figure~\ref{fig:motif-temp-dist}.
-Each radial graph displays the temporal distribution of a motif; there are 24 radial bars from 00:00 to 23:00 for each hour of the day, and the bar value is the percentage of total motif occurrences at that hour across the entire dataset (e.g., value of 10 indicates 10\% of the time that motif occurs at that hour).
-The first two motifs are real glucose motifs sampled from our dataset's motif set; these motifs show up \textit{across} hours of the day.
-Compare this to the bottom two time-dependent motifs pulled from a real cardiology dataset~\cite{binanay2005evaluation}.
-These motifs have shifts in their distribution; they show up frequently at \textit{specific} hours of the day.
+Although there are general patterns in sequences of glucose motifs (e.g., motif patterns corresponding to patients that eat 2x vs.\ 3x a day), individual glucose motifs are typically not time-dependent, as illustrated in \autoref{fig:motif-temp-dist}.
+The radial graphs display the temporal distribution of the first two glucose motifs from \autoref{fig:sample-traces} and two temporally-dependent motifs from a cardiology dataset~\cite{binanay2005evaluation}.
+There are 24 radial bars from 00:00 to 23:00 for each hour of the day, and the bar value is the percentage of total motif occurrences at that hour across the entire dataset (i.e., value of 10 would indicate that 10\% of the time that motif occurs during that hour).
+Note that the glucose motifs show up fairly evenly \textit{across} all hours of the day whereas the motifs from the cardiology dataset have shifts in their distribution and show up frequently at \textit{specific} hours of the day.
 The lack of temporal dependence in glucose motifs is likely due to the diverse patient behaviors within a patient population.
-Glucose in particular is highly variable and influenced by many factors including eating habits, exercise, stress levels, sleep patterns, etc. Moreover, due to the innate variability within human physiology, occurrences of these motifs can differ even for the \textit{same} patient across weeks or months.
-These findings indicate that only conserving the temporal relationships within glucose traces (as many previous methods do,) may not be sufficient to properly learn glucose dynamics and output realistic synthetic traces.
+Glucose in particular is highly variable and influenced by many factors including eating, exercise, stress levels, and sleep patterns.
+Moreover, due to innate variability within human physiology, motif occurrences can differ even for the \textit{same} patient across weeks or months.
+These findings indicate that only conserving the temporal relationships within glucose traces (as many previous methods do) may not be sufficient to properly learn glucose dynamics and output realistic synthetic traces.